by Julie Dawn Fox

 Another essential item throughout the year is a pair of sunglasses.
 You’ll be unlucky not to need them at some point.

 Essentially, you can wear what you like.
 Skimpy tops and shorts are fine in summer, except perhaps in religious buildings.
 That said, if you are travelling alone in rural areas, you may feel more comfortable if you’re not baring so much flesh.
 Men do stare and some will make comments that you probably don’t want to understand and should ignore.
-Other women will likely be more sympathetic towards you if you have less on show.
+Other (older) women will likely be more sympathetic towards you if you have less on show.

 There’s no need to bring dressy clothes unless you are attending a special event or going to the poshest of restaurants.
 Smart casual or casual is fine for most situations.
 Scruffy is not looked upon kindly though.
 People here take pride in how they dress and look; they notice other people’s appearance and judge them accordingly.
 Some dreadlocked youths in shorts and t-shirts attended a communal lunch in my village hall and were repeatedly referred to by my neighbours as “the dirty English” even though I’m sure they had showered before coming.